kimbring2/OpenAI_Requests-For-Research-2_Slitherin/README.md

 Research for improving Self-Play instability

 # Requirements
-Trarning is done using tensorflow-gpu == 1.13.1, and the environment only needs to import the uploaded multi_snake_2.py.
+Training is done using tensorflow-gpu == 1.13.1, and the environment only needs to import the uploaded multi_snake_2.py.

 # Environment Update
 ```diff